abrasive/shairport/README.md

 Some of the support files, e.g. PKGBUILD and shairport.service files, are out of date.

+For more about the motivation behind Shairport Sync, please see the wiki at https://github.com/mikebrady/shairport-sync/wiki.

 What is Shairport?
 ----------
 Shairport emulates an AirPort Express for the purpose of streaming music from iTunes and compatible iPods and iPhones.
 It implements a server for the Apple RAOP protocol.